 Logan’s food scene has come into its own over the past few years, and it’s an exciting time to visit the city if you’re a foodie.
 If you’re starting your day downtown, grab a bite to eat in Logan’s theater district, which has some of the best breakfast restaurants in the valley.
 I enjoy The Crepery, The Waffle Iron, or Stacked.
 If you’re closer to Logan Canyon, make sure you visit Herm’s Inn, a restored petrol station from the early 1900s that offers a cinnamon swirl pancake the size of a full pizza.

 To expand your food adventure, factory hop across the valley to sample some of the best dairy and food products in the country (Cache Valley is famous for its dairy heritage, as celebrated by the annual Cache Valley Cheese & Dairy Festival).
-Grab some natural honey at Cox Honeyland, or visit the Gossner Food facility to sample squeaky cheese and buy a whole crate of flavored Gossner’s milk.
+Grab some natural honey at Cox Honeyland (Read: Utah Food Trails), or visit the Gossner Food facility to sample squeaky cheese and buy a whole crate of flavored Gossner’s milk.
 Dip your toe into the wild side with their Gossner rootbeer milk — you’ll either hate it, or you’ll love it.
 (Read: Utah's Dairy Dynasty)

-To finish off your day like a true local, make sure you “clean the sink” at Angie’s Diner for dessert, or opt for a classic malt shake at Charlie’s Ice Cream instead.
+To finish off your day like a true local, make sure you “clean the sink” at Angie’s Restaurant for dessert, or opt for a classic malt shake at Charlie’s Ice Cream instead.

 Immerse yourself in the fine arts

-When in Logan, gallery walk down mainstreet to appreciate the work of local artists and musicians, or visit the Nora Eccles Harrison Art Museum on campus.
+When in Logan, gallery walk down Main Street to appreciate the work of local artists and musicians, or visit the Nora Eccles Harrison Muesum of Art on campus.
 One of the best times to be in Logan is during the Summerfest Arts Faire in mid-June.
 The annual festival celebrates the arts in Cache Valley with a three-day gathering of visual and performing artists, music and food.

 Logan can get sleepy after sundown, but that’s when its art experiences come alive.
-Dubbed the “Crown Jewel” of entertainment for Northern Utah, Logan’s Ellen Eccles Theater (built in 1923) offers full-production plays, musical performances, ballets, and comedy sketches year round, and it makes for a great nighttime excursion.
+Dubbed the “Crown Jewel” of entertainment for Northern Utah, Logan’s Ellen Eccles Theater (built in 1923) offers full-production plays, musical performances, ballets and comedy sketches year round, and it makes for a great nighttime excursion.
 If you’re looking for something a little more chill, visit the historic Utah Theatre right around the corner, which has a fun retro feel and plays classic movies on most Friday and Saturday nights.
-(Read: Logan, Utah: High Art and Hometown Americana)
+(Read: High Art & Hometown Americana)